 As a city surrounded by scenic harbor front, it’s only natural that Boston offers one of the best and most interactive aquariums around.
 Featuring creatures from both sea and sky, this expansive complex located on the waterfront is an iconic landmark visited by countless travelers and locals annually.

-Part of Boston’s History
+The New England Aquarium is Part of Boston’s History

 Opening in 1969, the New England Aquarium has played an integral role in shaping Boston’s culture and love of animals.
 Throughout the decades there have been ongoing efforts to expand and be ingrained in the local state communities, always relying on a focus of fun and conservation.
 There’s an active animal care center on site, which also monitors organizations south of the city that sponsor and rehabilitate animals like dolphins.
 Guests to the aquarium can see these scientists and zoologists in action, as well as enjoy exhibits of local and tropical marine life.

-Can’t Miss Features
+Can’t Miss Features of the NEAQ

 As soon as guests walk into the main room of the aquarium, they are greeting by a 200,000 gallon saltwater tank.
 It spirals through each floor, containing creatures like parrotfish, barracuda and, of course, Myrtle – a green sea turtle who has called the tank home since 1970.
 Make sure to reach the top of the tank to peer into it from above.
 Other highlights include the outdoor harbor seal sanctuary, the leafy sea dragon tanks inside and the shark touch pool.
 There are special presentations that also occur during the day to dive deeper into the exhibits during penguin feeding times, seal training sessions and more.
 There’s a few non-ocean dwelling animals living at the aquarium worth checking out too, from anacondas and poison dart frogs to piping plover birds and sanderlings.

-The Aquarium’s Location
+The New England Aquarium’s Location

 Although there is some dining and shopping options on site, it’s well worth taking a stroll along the water and exploring some of the other points of interest outside the aquarium.
 Centrally located near hotspots like Faneuil Hall and the North End (Boston’s Little Italy), there’s endless possibilities to delight foodies, shopaholics and history buffs.